spotinst/help/src/docs/elastigroup/features/core-features/equal-az-instance-distribution-orientation.md

 1. Set up your group
 2. Make sure that you select a target capacity that will match (or is a multiple of) the amount of AZs
-3. In the Review tab, enable “Edit Mode” and edit the JSON
+3. In the Review tab, enable `Edit Mode` and edit the JSON

 <img src="/elastigroup/_media/corefeatures-equalaz-01.png" width="600" height="224" />

-4. Set the value of “availabilityVsCost” to:”equalAzDistribution”
+4. Set the value of `availabilityVsCost` to:`equalAzDistribution`

 <img src="/elastigroup/_media/corefeatures-equalaz-02.png" width="600" height="346" />

 ### Using the API:

-While creating an Elastigorup – Use the “equalAzDistribution” in the availabilityVsCost field in the Elastigroup JSON
+While creating an Elastigorup – Use the `equalAzDistribution` in the availabilityVsCost field in the Elastigroup JSON

 While updating an Elastigroup – Update the strategy of the Elastigroup.
 The following is an example JSON: